MinchinWeb/minchin.pelican.readers.microblog/README.rst

 .. use the ".. data::" directive here for Sphinx output, but on GitHub, that just causes everything to disappear

 MICROBLOG_FOLDER = "micro"
-   Folder containing your micro blog posts, relative to your content root.
+   Folder containing your micro blog posts, relative to your content root folder.
 MICROBLOG_MAX_LENGTH = 140
-   How long should your micro blog posts ve limited to.
+   How long should your micro blog posts be limited to.
 Pelican will emit a warning if you exceed this.
 MICROBLOG_SAVE_AS = ARTICLE_SAVE_AS
    What to save the micro blog posts output file as.
-Defaults to using the same file structure as you are using for articles. c.f. ``MICROBLOG_URL``.
+Defaults to using the same file structure as you are using for articles (aka "regular" posts). c.f.
+   ``MICROBLOG_URL``.
 MICROBLOG_SLUG = "u{date:%Y%m%d%H%M}"
    The slug that will be used for micro blog posts.
 Eg. ``u202307091701``.

    Note that Pelican expects slugs to be universally unique.
 MICROBLOG_URL = ARTICLE_URL
    What URL to post the micro blog posts to.
-Defaults to using the same URL structure as you are using for articles. c.f. ``MICROBLOG_SAVE_AS``.
+Defaults to using the same URL structure as you are using for articles (aka "regular" posts). c.f.
+   ``MICROBLOG_SAVE_AS``.

 Integration with Themes
 -----------------------